Hejverden/Assignment01/README.md

-# Assignment Project
+# Project01 Project

 ## Introduction
-The Assignment project is a .Net 8 ASP.NET Core MVC web application developed.
+Project01 is a .Net 8 ASP.NET Core MVC web application developed.
 The backend part includes a REST API while the frontend is written in Javascript and CSS.
 The functional requirement for the application is as follows:

 - The front end provides the users with a search functionality which in turn sends an API request to the backend REST API.
 - The REST API recieves the request and sends that further to Flickr public search API (flickr.photos.search)